We aim to teach a total of 30 lessons each academic year.

 In the case of self-isolation, where possible our teachers will try to deliver the lesson online during the normal lesson time.
 This may however not be possible and we would be unable to offer a refund or credit for the missed lessons.

-If a pupil is entitled to free school meals they may be eligible for our remissions programme and receive free group lessons (or a free 15-minute individual lesson if a group is not available.)
+If a student is entitled to free school meals they may be eligible for our remissions programme and receive free group lessons (or a free 15-minute individual lesson if a group is not available.)

 Force Majeure (war, civil war, armed conflict, terrorist attack, government action, fire, flood, severe weather conditions, pandemic or epidemic or any other matter that is beyond our control).
 We cannot be liable if a lesson has to be cancelled due to Force Majeure.
 In this event we will endeavour to resume lessons as soon as possible either face to face, or online.
 Information on the resuming of lessons will be made available as soon as possible.